Course Presentation

 • Full coverage on the subject of Clinical Embryology and Biology of Human Reproduction

-• Education provided by world-wide leaders in Clinical Embryology and Assisted Reproduction and globally acknowledged educators
+• Education provided by world-wide leaders in Clinical Embryology and Assisted Reproduction and globally acknowledged instructors

 Educational Process